Wound Dehiscence

 Prevention

-Optimisation of co-morbidities and treating any surgical site infections is key in the prevention of wound dehiscence.
-Avoiding heavy lifting and encouraging adequate post-operative nutrition will reduce the risk further.
+Optimisation of co-morbidities pre-operatively and promptly treating any surgical site infections post-operatively remain key in the prevention of wound dehiscence.
+Avoiding strenuous activity in the early post-operative period (in high risks cases) and ensuring adequate post-operative nutrition are also key.

 Key Points

-• Wound dehiscence is the failure of a wound to close properly, divided into either a simple dehiscence or a burst abdomen
+• Wound dehiscence is the failure of a wound to close properly, divided into either a superficial wound dehiscence or full thickness dehiscence (also known as a “burst abdomen”)

-• Most cases of simple dehiscence are due to infection, however several risk factors can increase the risk of it occurring
+• Most cases of superficial wound dehiscence are due to infection, however several other risk factors can also increase the risk

-• A burst abdomen warrants an urgent return to theatre
+• Full-thickness dehiscence warrants an urgent return to theatre